• Overview

 On the day of your appointment, a member of staff asks you a few questions about your medical history.
 This information can help the radiologist, who reports the results of the scan.

 We inject a small amount of the radioactive tracer into a vein in your arm or hand.
 You then relax in a chair for 1 to 2 hours.
 This allows the radioactive tracer to travel through your body.
-During this time, you can read, listen to music or use your smart phone, laptop or tablet.
+During this time, you can read, listen to music or use your smartphone, laptop or tablet.

 Just before the scan, we ask you to visit the toilet and empty your bladder.
-This is to ensure your comfort and give a better view of your pelvic area (the area below your bellybutton).
+This is to ensure your comfort and give a better view of your pelvic area (the area below your belly button).

-We ask to lie on your back on the scanning bed.
+We ask you to lie on your back on the scanning bed.
 This bed is moved into the scanner, which is a large machine shaped like a doughnut.
 The machine takes pictures of your body as the bed slides slowly backwards and forwards through the scanner.

-It is important to keep still during the scan, so that we can get the best quality pictures.
+It is important to keep still during the scan so that we can get the best quality pictures.
 The scan usually takes 20 to 30 minutes and the entire procedure lasts about 2.5 hours.
 Having the scan is painless.
 Our medical team can see and talk to you throughout the procedure.

 What happens after the PET-CT scan?